 About Your Credit Score

-Before lenders decide to lend you money, they have to know that you're willing and able to pay back that mortgage loan.
-To assess your ability to pay back the loan, they look at your income and debt ratio.
-To calculate your willingness to pay back the mortgage loan, they consult your credit score.
+Before lenders make the decision to lend you money, they have to know that you're willing and able to repay that mortgage loan.
+To assess whether you can pay back the loan, they assess your income and debt ratio.
+To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company built the original FICO score to assess creditworthiness.
-We've written more on FICO here.
+Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
+You can find out more about FICO here.

-Credit scores only take into account the information contained in your credit reports.
-They never take into account your income, savings, down payment amount, or personal factors like gender, ethnicity, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was developed as a way to consider solely what was relevant to a borrower's willingness to repay the lender.
+Your credit score is a direct result of your repayment history.
+They don't take into account your income, savings, down payment amount, or factors like gender, ethnicity, national origin or marital status.
+These scores were invented specifically for this reason.
+"Profiling" was as dirty a word when these scores were first invented as it is today.
+Credit scoring was envisioned as a way to consider only what was relevant to a borrower's likelihood to pay back the lender.

-Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to generate an accurate score.
-Should you not meet the criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage loan.
+Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to calculate an accurate score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They should spend some time building a credit history before they apply.